 The simplest rule that actually sticks: protein + fiber before caffeine

-A practical, scalable rule for steady energy is this:
+A practical, scalable rule for steady energy:

 - Eat something with about 10g+ protein and about 5g+ fiber within two hours of waking.